 Now, I don’t know very much about the law governing charitable foundations in the US but to have your status revoked by the IRS sounds pretty bad to me!

-Although Nicole’s foundation still has a Facebook page, the website domain now belongs to a dubious looking ‘Health & ‘Lifestyle site and Ron’s has been hijacked by an ambulance chaser and when I think of the continuing success of other high profile foundations including the Suzy Lamplugh Trust – it saddens me that Nicole and Ron’s legacies supported by much public goodwill have been dispatched in this way.
+Although Nicole’s foundation still has a Facebook page, the website domain now belongs to a dubious looking ‘Health & ‘Lifestyle site and Ron’s foundation website has been hijacked by an ambulance chaser BUT when I think of the continuing success of other high profile foundations including the Suzy Lamplugh Trust – it saddens me that Nicole and Ron’s legacies supported by much public goodwill have been dispatched in this way.

 I need to console myself with some more cake…